North Springs to be replaced with new high school - Reporter Newspapers

 The Fulton County school system plans to replace North Springs High School with a new facility.

 At a June 8 meeting, the school board approved a capital plan for 2027, which includes the new high school.
-Details will be worked out in the coming months, with plans for a community meeting, said Brian Noyes, school district spokesperson.
+Details will be worked out in the coming months, with plans for multiple forms of community engagement over a long period of time, said Brian Noyes, school district spokesperson.

 The existing school at 7447 Roswell Road in Sandy Springs was built in 1963, making it one of the oldest schools in the school district.